Support for early years

 Before making a decision about your childcare provider, it is important to visit the setting both with and without your child.
 This will give you a chance to ask questions and find out if they can meet your child's individual needs.

 You will no doubt have lots of questions to ask your childcare provider.
-Pacey have produced a guide for parents called Childcare: ready to choose? which helps you to think about what to consider when choosing childcare.
+Coram have produced a guide for parents called Five steps to choosing childcare which helps you to think about what to consider when choosing childcare.

-You can also watch their video about choosing childcare for your child:
+You can also watch Pacey's video about choosing childcare for your child:

 Remember that not every childcare provider will necessarily match the needs of you and your child, which is why it's important to have a shortlist of different providers to consider and visit.